Take a look at the types of broadband and speeds you can get with Vodafone.

-For the most reliable test result, use an Ethernet cable to connect to your router.
-This takes your wifi performance out of the equation.
+For the most reliable test result, we recommend you use the Speedtest app with an Ethernet cable to connect to your router.
+This prevents your result from being influenced by your Wi-Fi performance.

-Remember - your broadband speed will vary depending on things like how far you are from our equipment and how many other people are using the internet at the same time.
-So the speed of your plan is the maximum possible speed - not a guaranteed speed.
+Remember - your broadband speed will vary depending on how far you are from our router (if you are testing over Wi-Fi) and how many other people are using your network.
+The speed of your broadband connection is the theoretical maximum, and not a guaranteed speed.

 The data transfer rate used in speed tests is normally megabits per second.
-This is shown as Mbit/s or Mbps.
-You want to be as close to the theoretical maximum that you can achieve for your type of broadband.
+Megabits are typically represented as Mbit/s or Mbps.
+You want to be as close to the theoretical maximum that you can achieve for your connection type.

 The maximum speed (measured in megabits per second) data can be sent to your computer.